-The following Tables 1 through 6 provide examples of Species at Risk in Ontario (SARO listings), based on the Committee on the Status of Species at Risk in Ontario (COSSARO), for which Phragmites is considered to be a threat.
+The following Tables 1 through 6 provide examples of Species at Risk in Ontario (SARO listings), based on the Committee on the Status of Species at Risk in Ontario (COSSARO) and the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), for which Phragmites is considered to be a threat.
 These tables have been updated and adapted from Bickerton (2015), using the same Phragmites impact criteria as listed above.